Consensys/doc.rollups/docs/HowTo/Configure/Database.md

 ---
+title: Database
-Description: How to configure the database
+description: How to configure the database
+sidebar_position: 2
 ---

 # Database